-ISOC: Using the information society as a tool to realise the post 2015 development goals.
+ISOC: Harnessing the potential of ICTs to strive towards the post 2015 development goals.

-Russia: Using the information society as a tool to realise the post 2015 development goals.
+Russia: Using the information society as an environment instead of a tool to realise the post 2015 development goals.

 Ensuring a connection between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.

-Access: Ensuring a connection between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda
+Access: Ensuring a direct link between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda

-CDT: Ensuring a connection between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.
+CDT: Ensuring a direct linkage between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.

-GPD: Ensuring a connection between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.
+GPD: Ensuring a clear and direct link between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.

-Sweden: Ensuring a connection between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.
+Sweden: Ensuring a explicit connection between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.

-GESCI:

-Sweden:
+GESCI: ICTs for skills development essential for economic development in Africa due to high youth uemployment and poor literacy and numeracy skills.
+Without better skilled youth (leveraged through ICTs) economic growth will not be inclusive and will not reduce poverty levels, because job creation will remain illusive.

+Sweden: Allow WSIS to have its own follow-up process but direct efforts so that they align to the overall development objectives.
+This would recognize that technology is not an end in itself, but should be used to serve the freater purpose – improvement of people’s lives.

 Gender:

+UK: Title deleted

 Prioritizing gender as a standalone goal and action line, there needs to be both reference to gender within action lines, as well as discrete and fuller treatment of gender issues in their own right.
 This dual stream approach to gender is similarly being advocated for in the post 2015 context.

-USA: Prioritizing gender as a standalone goal and action line, there needs to be both reference to gender within action lines, as well as discrete and fuller treatment of gender issues in their own right.
-This dual stream approach to gender is similarly being advocated for in the post 2015 context.
+UK Deleted

+USA: Prioritizing consideration of gender in the implementation of all WSIS action lines.

+UK: Mainstreaming gender issues within action line, to ensure action lines take account of continuing gender issues and redress discrimination.

 Ending technology-based violence against women and girls.

-:
+UK: Deleted

-Access: Ending technology-based violence against women and girls.
+Access: Ending technology-based violence and harassment against women, girls, and any individual based on their sexual orientation or gender identity.

-GPD: Ending technology-based violence against women and girls.
+GPD: Ending technology-based violence against women and girls, or in fact any individual based on their sexual orientation or gender identity.

-USA: Ending technology-based violence against women and girls.
+USA: Ending technology-based harrassment against women and girls.

 GESCI: Promotion of technology for women’s professional development and further education, which encourages training, further study and information learning for women who are shouldering home and family responsibilities and therefore cannot attend full-time education and training programmes.